 If fotos, documents, and electronic records are important … then focus on your computer … and MAKE BACKUPS. …

-What about the microwave oven or fridge with electronic controls, or printer, or high end stereo? … the television … or laptop computer? … Unlike most internet advice, modern electronics design says: The TV and Laptop computer are likely the most robust devices in your house, since modern TVs and laptop computers have “switching” power supplies that easily and automatically handle voltages that range from 100V – 240V – and they also generally have good surge suppression capabilities of 650 joules or more.
+What about the microwave oven or fridge with electronic controls, or printer, or high end stereo? … the television … or laptop computer? … Unlike most internet advice, modern electronics design says: The TV and Laptop computer are likely the most robust devices in your house, since modern TVs and laptop computers have “switching” power supplies (aka Switched Mode Power supplies) that easily and automatically handle voltages that range from 100V – 240V – and they also generally have good surge suppression capabilities of 650 joules or more.

 Power Outages – a very different issue from voltage spikes or surges: